larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 This section discusses the various duties of the IRTF chair and outlines the skill set a candidate for the role should ideally have.

+## Strategic

+Arguably the most important part of the duties of the IRTF Chair is strategic, and concern shaping of the purpose and scope of the IRTF, by making decisions about which RGs to charter, which RGs to terminate, and which other activities or efforts the IRTF should organize or affiliate itself with.

+For some new RGs, the research and engineering community brings a proposal to the IRTF Chair for discussion.
+However, it is common for the IRTF Chair to identify a new area of research that is considered of importance to the Internet, actively motivate people in the research and engineering community to consider the formation of an RG, and help them navigate the process for doing so.

+In order to be able to fulfill this duty, it is important for the IRTF Chair to be involved in both the academic research community as well as engineering or operational communities.
+Without a demonstrated history of participation in these often somewhat isolated communities it will be very difficult to identify areas of academic research that are suitable for being brought into the IRTF.
+A good network of contacts in these communities will be very helpful in identifying and motivating potential RG chairs and participants.

+Involvement in the academic research community can be demonstrated through a publication record, membership in conference program and organizational committees, participation in publicly funded collaborative research projects, among others.

+The Applied Networking Research Prize (ANRP) is a joint award of the Internet Society (ISOC) and an example of a strategic initiative that since its inception in 2011 now turned into more of an administrative duty.
+The IRTF Chair and an ISOC representative pick and chair the ANRP selection committee, which advertises the ANRP, encourages community nominations for the prizes, and reviews nominations and selects prize winners.
+To serve in this role, the IRTF Chair also relies on strong ties to the academic research community, to identify suitable selection committee members and to encourage nominations for suitable work that is published in a given year.
+The selection committee operates similar to a program committee for an academic conference (more specifically, it performs a function similar to the selection of a best paper award).
+It is therefore useful if the IRTF Chair has firsthand experience serving on program committees, and ideally, chairing them.

 ## Administrative